realworldocaml/book/en/06-variants.md

 - _Error-finding:_ Polymorphic variants are type-safe, but the typing discipline that they impose is, by dint of its flexibility, less likely to catch bugs in your program.
-- _Complexity:_ This is an important issue.
-As we've seen, the typing rules for polymorphic variants are a lot more complicated than they are for regular variants.
+- _Complexity:_ As we've seen, the typing rules for polymorphic variants are a lot more complicated than they are for regular variants.
 This means that heavy use of polymorphic variants can leave you scratching your head trying to figure out why a given piece of code did or didn't compile.
 It can also lead to absurdly long and hard to decode error messages.

 All that said, polymorphic variants are still a useful and powerful feature, but it's worth understanding their limitations, and how to use them sensibly and modestly.

+Probably the safest and most common use-case for polymorphic variants is for cases where ordinary variants would be sufficient, but are syntactically too heavyweight.
+For example, you often want to create a variant type for encoding the inputs or outputs to a function, where it's not worth declaring a separate type for it.
+Polymorphic variants are very useful here, and as long as there are type annotations that constrain these to have explicit, exact types, this tends to work well.

+Variants are most problematic exactly where you take full advantage of their power; in particular, when you take advantage of the ability of polymorphic variant types to overlap in the tags they support.
+This ties into OCaml's support for subtyping.
+As we'll discuss further when we cover objects in Chapter {{{OBJECTS}}}, subtyping brings in a lot of complexity, and most of the time, that's complexity you want to avoid.